silverstripe/developer-docs/en/05_Contributing/01_Code.md

 # Contributing Code - Submitting Bugfixes and Enhancements

-[info]
-If you want to contribute changes to documentation, please read through the [contributing documentation](./documentation) page.
-[/info]

 The Silverstripe CMS core and supported modules are hosted on [GitHub](https://github.com) - mostly in [github.com/silverstripe](https://github.com/silverstripe/).
 To contribute code, you will need to [create a GitHub account](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account).

 This documentation assumes you are fairly confident with git and GitHub.
 If that isn't the case, you may want to read some guides for [GitHub](https://docs.github.com/en/get-started/quickstart), [git](https://docs.github.com/en/get-started/using-git), and [pull requests](https://docs.github.com/en/pull-requests).